ZornLab/Mona/README.md

 Assuming you have R (and optionally, RStudio) already on your system, open R/RStudio and enter:

 ```
+if (!require("remotes")) install.packages("remotes")
 remotes::install_github("ZornLab/Mona")
 ```
 There is additional software you may need to install outside of R: the hdf5 library and a C/C++ compiler.
 See the instructions for [BPCells](https://github.com/bnprks/BPCells) for more information.

 ## Getting started

 Open Mona using the code below, which should launch it within your web browser.
-Mona is focused primarily on local use, but hosting is also possible.

 ```
 library(Mona)